DegenhardtH/DegenhardtH.github.io/_posts/2018-03-20-commandline.md

----
-layout: post
-title: 2 Command Line Tutorial Completed!
+---layout: posttitle: 2 Command Line Tutorial Completed!---
----

 Our first assignment was the command line tutorial on codeacademy.com.
 I completed it, here is a picture of it